Dimitri Mascarenhas

-Adrian Dimitri Mascarenhas (born 30 October 1977) is a former English cricketer.
-A right-handed batsman and right-arm medium-fast bowler, he played internationally for England, as well as domestically for Hampshire.
-He holds the record for most runs in an over in a One Day International for England, with 30, scored off Yuvraj Singh of India on 5 September 2007.
-He was the bowling coach for both Otago Volts and the New Zealand national cricket team.
-He stood down after the 2016 summer for family reasons, which coincided with the retirements of the McCullum Brothers.
+Adrian Dimitri Mascarenhas (born 30 October 1977) is an English former international cricketer.
+A right-handed batsman and right-arm medium-fast bowler, he played internationally for the English cricket team and domestically for Hampshire County Cricket Club.
+He held the record for most runs in an over in a One Day International for England, with 30, scored off Yuvraj Singh of India on 5 September 2007.
+He was the bowling coach for both Otago and the New Zealand national cricket team before resigning after the 2016 summer for family reasons.

 Early life

 Mascarenhas was born in London to Malik Mascarenhas and his wife, Pauline (née de Croos), both from the Bharatha community of Sri Lanka.
-He grew up in Perth, Western Australia and attended school at Trinity College, Perth; other alumni include Australian international cricketers Simon Katich, Tim Zoehrer, Beau Casson, and Craig Serjeant.
-In 1996 Mascarenhas returned to England to pursue a professional cricket career.
+He grew up in Perth, Western Australia and attended school at Trinity College, Perth.
+In 1996 Mascarenhas returned to England to pursue a professional cricket career after having played junior cricket in Australia, captaining Western Australia at Under-17 and Under-19 state level competition.

-Cricket career

-Early Cricket

-Mascarenhas had great success in Australian junior cricket, captaining Western Australia at Under-17 and Under-19 state level competition.